 1.5 Energy Performance Certificates

-Landlords are required to make available to prospective tenants an Energy Performance Certificate (EPC) when a property is being let.
+Since 1 October 2008, landlords were required to make available to prospective tenants an Energy Performance Certificate (EPC) when a property is being let.
 The purpose of the EPC is to show prospective tenants the energy performance of the dwelling they are considering renting.

 The certificates show the energy efficiency rating and compares the home’s energy performance related features with the average ratings and draw specific attention to the ‘Green Deal’ (see later).

 An energy performance certificate and accompanying recommendation report lasts for 10 years, unless another EPC has been produced within that time, in which case only the latest one is valid.